- What is healthcare data security?

 Healthcare data security issues

 2015 and 2016 became the years of healthcare breaches.
 A Ponemon Institute study shows that nearly 90 percent of healthcare organizations suffered data breaches in the past two years, and nearly half of those, or 45 percent, had more than five data breaches within those two years.
 Estimates based on the results of this study suggest that the average consolidated cost of data breaches in the healthcare industry is as much as $6.2 billion.
-The major trouble spots for the healthcare organizations which took part in the study were negligent or careless employees (69 percent of respondents), cyber attackers (45 percent of respondents), and use of insecure mobile devices (30 percent).
+The major trouble spots for the healthcare organizations which took part in the study were negligent or careless employees (69 percent of respondents), cyber attackers (45 percent of respondents), and the use of insecure mobile devices (30 percent).
 Among other sources of data breaches, we can also name third party faults, malicious insiders, and theft.

 Is there any good news?
 Large-scale incidents have put the industry on alert.
 Healthcare organizations are getting more informed on the problem and taking steps to improve data protection strategies.
 According to the Ponemon Institute study mentioned above, 69 percent of healthcare organizations have developed a formal incident response plan for cyber attacks.
 Another study by a well-known healthcare data security company revealed that 56% of healthcare organizations plan to invest in data breach protection solutions.